Video Service Regulation in Ohio

 On June 25, 2007, Governor Strickland signed Senate Bill 117, which created a new, state-issued video-authorization process to replace the local cable television franchise process.
 The law gave the Ohio Department of Commerce jurisdiction over cable television providers who are granted state-issued video authorization, but not over satellite television providers.

 Prior to the effective date of the law, a company that intended to provide cable television service had to obtain a local cable franchise from each municipality or township.
-Under the law signed by Governor Strickland, a company may apply for a state-issued cable authorization, which may consist of multiple communities.
+A company may apply for a state-issued cable authorization, which may consist of multiple communities.
 The authorization term is 10 years, but cable television providers with state-issued video-service authorizations are required during this period to file an application immediately to amend their authorization to reflect any changes to the information contained in the original application.

 Traditionally, there has been only minimal competitive entry by telephone companies into Ohio’s video programming market, in part because local franchise requirements may present barriers to entry.
 It is believed that issuing statewide authorizations will expedite the deployment of a state-of-the-art infrastructure for delivering video and broadband services to Ohioans, some of whom have not had access to high-speed data services.
 Additionally, the law will bring new competitors to cable and satellite video providers.